 Do all one-seeded fruit have big seeds?

-Usually, very small size seeds are produced in large numbers, while larger size seeds are produced as singles.
+Usually, very small seeds are produced in large numbers, while larger seeds are produced as singles.
 Mango and avocado have the biggest seeds, followed by nectarine and apricot.
 Cherries have the smallest big seeds.